link

 Links to a URL or a location in the document.

-By default, links are not styled any different from normal text.
+By default, links do not look any different from normal text.
 However, you can easily apply a style of your choice with a show rule.

 Example